 - considering the feedback you have been given for previous work

 ACTIVITY – The Open University have produced a Learning Style Activity.
 The answers are collated and related to four general learning styles.
-Have a go at this activity, are you surprised by the results?
-Take time to reflect on the results and think how you may want to change your learning style as a result.
+Have a go at this activity… are you surprised by the results?
+Take time to reflect on the results and think about how you may want to change your learning style as a result.

 The next section covers key information about reflecting on your research and any bias you may have.